andr-ew/brds/README.md

 op-z style non-realtime sequencing
 - play/pause keys
-  - play + record to play by hand
+  - record + play to record live seuqeunce
-  - just record to input notes manually
+  - just record to begin a manual sequence (using the playbar & nav keys)
 - playbar
   - when paused
     - shows 8-beat sections of curent sequence